Turkish film depicts democracy under fire

 PAST BECOMES PRESENT

-They have a third, middle brother whom neither has seen in years, and who may or may not be the head of the network that is terrorising neighbourhoods with bombings in the middle of the night, which in turn provoke a heavy police crackdown.
+They have a third, middle brother whom neither has seen in years, and who may or may not be the head of the network that is terrorizing neighborhoods with bombings in the middle of the night, which in turn provoke a heavy police crackdown.

 The film explores paranoia and the film's unconventional structure is designed to reflect disorientation caused by war, or the threat of violence.